AyhanMansur/QZ-Scanner/README.md

 ## 📋 Overview

-**WireGuard-Generator** is a high-performance Python utility designed to generate secure, single-peer WireGuard configurations with dynamic IP masking.
+**ℚℤ-𝕊𝕔𝕒𝕟𝕟𝕖𝕣🍏🧑‍💻🌿💀** is a high-performance Python utility designed to scan the secure, range ips

 This tool simplifies the process of creating privacy-focused tunnels by automatically selecting endpoints from trusted, high-performance IP ranges (such as **ArvanCloud** and **Cloudflare**).
 This effectively obfuscates traffic, making your tunnel traffic appear as standard HTTPS traffic to bypass restrictions and enhance anonymity.